Spain Top Green Buildings | By Architects & Authors 2026

 LEED (Leadership in Energy and Environmental Design) is a green building certification program developed by the U.S. Green Building Council and administered by Green Business Certification Inc. It provides a comprehensive framework for designing, constructing, operating, and maintaining healthy, efficient, and cost-saving green buildings.

 In Spain, there are currently 544 LEED certified projects, with 100 projects receiving certification in 2021 alone.
-These projects collectively cover 8.3 million gross square meters of space, demonstrating the country’s commitment to sustainable building design and construction.
+These projects collectively cover 8.3 million gross square metres of space, demonstrating the country’s commitment to sustainable building design and construction.

 Green building certification, such as LEED, plays a crucial role in promoting sustainable architecture and design practices.
 It encourages the use of energy-efficient technologies, renewable materials, and environmentally friendly strategies, leading to reduced carbon emissions, improved indoor air quality, and better overall environmental performance.